iter8-tools/iter8/mkdocs/docs/user-guide/tasks/run.md

 ## Temp dir

-The script in `run` can have environment variables.
-One such pre-defined variable is `$TEMP_DIR` which points to the default directory to use for temporary files.
+The script in the `run` task has a pre-defined environment variable called `TEMP_DIR` which points to a temp directory.
+This directory can be used for processing temporary files.

 ```yaml
 - run: |